The Archives of the American Law Institute (ALI)

-In 2000 the Biddle Law Library and the American College of Bankruptcy collaborated to establish the National Bankruptcy Archives (NBA), a national repository of materials relating to the history of debtor-creditor relations, bankruptcy and the reorganization of debt.
+In 2000 the Biddle Law Library and the American College of Bankruptcy collaborated to establish the National Bankruptcy Archives (NBA), a national repository of materials relating to the history of debtor-creditor relations, bankruptcy, and the reorganization of debt.
 The NBA currently contains over 1,000 linear feet of personal papers and institutional records.

-The Raymond F. Trent Collection consists of books, periodicals, articles, and audio tapes concerning the history of education and practice of black lawyers in the United States.
-Some records relating to the operations of Penn Law are maintained by the University Archives.
+The Raymond F. Trent Collection consists of books, periodicals, articles, and audio tapes concerning the history of education and practice of Black lawyers in the United States.
+Some records relating to the operations of Penn Carey Law School are maintained by the University Archives.
 Please contact us for more information.

 Contact & Hours